ZeroDayTea/PicoCTF-2021-Killer-Queen-Writeups/ReverseEngineering/keygenme-py.md

 keygenme-trial.py

 ### Solution:
-The problem gives a file,after running and and playing with it for a bit, it shows that it is the "trial" version for a program, with a way to make it the full version.
+The problem gives a file, after running it and playing with it for a bit, it shows that it is the "trial" version for a program, with a way to make it the full version.
 The parts that we are interested in are here:

 ```
 username_trial = "MORTON"